-- 505 This research has been supported by the French National Research Agency (ANR) under the grant ANR-18-CE01-0019-01 (DEAR project) and INRAE Grenoble.
-This study was carried out in the Draix-Bléone Observatory (France) and used its infrastructure and data.
-The Draix-Bléone Observatory is funded by INRAE (National Research Institute for Agriculture, Food and Environment), INSU (National Institute of Sciences of the Universe) and OSUG (Grenoble Observatory of Sciences of the Universe) and is part of the French network of Critical Zone Observatories OZCAR, which is supported by the French - 510 Ministry of Research, French Research Institutions and Universities.
-Comments by two anonymous reviewers helped improving this manuscript.
+Acknowledgements.
+This study was carried out in the Draix- Bléone Observatory (France) and used its infrastructure and data.
+The Draix-Bléone Observatory is funded by INRAE (National Research Institute for Agriculture, Food and Environment), INSU (National Institute of Sciences of the Universe), and OSUG (Grenoble Observatory of Sciences of the Universe) and is part of the French network of critical zone observatories, OZCAR, which is supported by the French Ministry of Research as well as French research institutions and universities.
+Comments by two anonymous reviewers helped improve this paper.